ex0-tekk/Diabolist-VR/README.md

   ![Virtual Memory](https://user-images.githubusercontent.com/78007822/139851096-1b8f5275-4070-48ed-b974-58e80fb25349.png)

----

 ### **4e - Wabbajack and DVR Install**

-**NOTE: A NEXUS PREMIUM ACCOUNT IS HIGHLY RECOMMENDED, OTHERWISE 500+ MODS WILL HAVE TO BE DOWNLOADED MANUALLY. 😵**
+**NOTE: A NEXUS PREMIUM ACCOUNT IS HIGHLY RECOMMENDED, OTHERWISE 500+ MODS WILL HAVE TO BE DOWNLOADED MANUALLY 😵.**

 - Download and install the [**Latest Version of Wabbajack**](https://github.com/wabbajack-tools/wabbajack/releases).